Eupolis: Biography

-Based on the primary sources above, modern historians conclude that Eupolis debuted in the 420s BC, probably in 429 BC.
+Based on the primary sources above, modern historians conclude that Eupolis had his debut as a playwright during the 420s BC, probably in 429 BC.
 His first production was probably at the Lenaia, the lesser theatrical festival of his time.
 The Lenaia are thought to have allowed novices to compete, so they could prove themselves before presenting plays at the Dionysia festival.
 His first known play was either Prospaltioi or Heilotes.
 Surviving fragments from the Prospaltioi include allusions to, and near-quotations of, Sophocles' Antigone (442 BC).
 Scholars are convinced the play targeted Pericles, due to a famous reference to Aspasia.
 This makes it likely that Pericles, who died in 429 BC, was still alive when Eupolis was working on the text.

 The Suda claims Eupolis was only 17 years old when he started his career.
-(This would place his birth c.
-447–446 BC.)
+(This would place his birth around 447/446 BC.)
 Sources also claim Aristophanes and Menander were adolescents (epheboi) at the start of their own careers.
 This suggests a tradition concerning the precociousness of poets.

-Although he was at first on good terms with Aristophanes, their relations subsequently became strained, and they accused each other, in most virulent terms, of imitation and plagiarism., in the parabasis of his play The Clouds, publicly accused Eupolis' play Maricas to be a plagiarism of fellow comic Phrynichus and his own Knights:
+Although he was at first on good terms with Aristophanes, their relationship subsequently became strained, and they accused each other, in most virulent terms, of imitation and plagiarism.
+In the parabasis of his play The Clouds, Aristophanes publicly accused Eupolis' play Maricas of being a copy of fellow comic Phrynichus and his own Knights: